-In addition, HKPC offers SMEs and startups immediate and timely assistance in coping with the ever-changing business environment, as well as enhancing their competitive edge by providing a variety of FutureSkills training to upskill and nurture talent with digital capabilities and TechEd competencies.
+In addition, HKPC offers SMEs and startups immediate and timely assistance in coping with the ever-changing business environment, and strengthens talent nurturing and Hong Kong’s competitiveness with FutureSkills training for enterprises and academia to enhance digital capabilities and TechEd competencies.

 A good corporate governance system is vital for HKPC.
 We are happy to share the Corruption Prevention Advisory Service (CPAS), a specialised unit in the Corruption Prevention Department of the Hong Kong (ICAC) which is dedicated to providing professional corruption prevention advice and services to private companies, organisations and individuals.
 Related information can be found in the link below or through CPAS’s web portal (https://cpas.icac.hk/EN).

 HKPC is committed to promoting equal opportunities for people of different races, and we attach great importance to ensuring equal access to our services by all members of the public, regardless of their racial background.
 Under the Administrative Guidelines on Promotion of Racial Equality by the Constitutional and Mainland Affairs Bureau, HKPC’s checklist of measures on promotion of racial equality and the annual statistics on interpretation and translation services are as follows:

 Interpretation and Translation Services Arranged from April 2021 to March 2022

 Share the latest information of HKPC to your inbox